cpcdupct/CDN---INDIeOpen/README.md

 <img src="INDIeOpenArchitecture.jpg">

+## Deployment

+The deployment of this Content Delivery Network (CDN) depends on the selected cloud computing provider.
+Each cloud computing provider provides its own deployment manual.
+In the case of Microsoft’s Azure one option is Azure Content Delivery Network (https://azure.microsoft.com/es-es/products/cdn/).
+You can find more information at the following URL https://docs.microsoft.com/es-es/azure/frontdoor/.

 ## Creators and contributors

 CDN files have been created at the **Digital Content Creation Center** (CPCD), in the Universidad Politécnica de Cartagena.